SRvSaha/CoWinVaccineSlotFinder/README.md

 If you have Visual Studio installed, go ahead an Clone the Repository, Open the SLN file, Ctrl + F5 and Boom!

-Well, not interesting right?
+Well, want to dig deeper?

-Yeah, basically you've this Project Named CoWin.Core which has appsettings.json which does most of the magic.
+So basically, you've this Project Named CoWin.Core which contains appsettings.json which performs most of the magic.
 CoWin.UI is just a small project for handling the Captcha.

 Rest of the Business Logic are there inside the Models directory.

 `Clean Coding Practices have been followed during the development of the Application within a span of 2 days after Office Hours.
 So, you won't find proper Exception Handling, using Dependency Injection or Logging or even Documentation, duh!`

-I know, I know, it's not cool, but see it's all about quick Time to Market first and then doing one thing at a time, to improve the product.
+I know, I know, it's unacceptable, but folks, it's all about quick Time to Market first and then doing one thing at a time, to improve the product.

 I'll be more than happy to have PRs with modifications.